gromnitsky/weakspec/examples/e02/README.md

 `widget.preferences` object is not a hash, but a dumb flat key-value store, where values are strings. weakspec bypass that by converting a bunch of group values into a JSONified strings.
-You need a reverse that operation to get to a particular preference.
+You need a reverse that operation to get to a particular preference value.

 That's when `extstorage.js` can be symlinked to `includes` directory.